 - Individuals may not be claimed as a dependent by any other person.

-Short Term Alternatives
+Short Term Alternatives for Self-Employed Freelancers

 There are short term insurance alternatives which last between 30 and 364 days (with options for extended coverage pending approval).
 These plans were designed to offer coverage to uninsured individuals who have lost coverage from an employer, are newly divorced, are age 26 and no longer eligible for coverage on their parent’s plan, and more situations.
 Most of the benefits generally concentrate on catastrophic coverage, which means comprehensive and preventive care are typically not covered.
 Temporary, short term insurance instead proves protection from major financial setbacks.